-Knowing your cruise itineraries would also give you a heads up on what to see on a particular port.
+Knowing your cruise itineraries would also give you a heads up on what to see at a particular port.
 You can plan ahead the excursions that you may be interested in.
 The ships have their own excursion desks available for queries.
 Here is a sample cruise itinerary in the Caribbean.

 2. Prepare your Formal Wear

 Yes, most of the cruise itineraries have at least one “Formal Night” depending on how long your itinerary is.
-Another one of the best cruise tips that I can share is — bring a formal dress or clothes and shoes to match of course.
+Another one of the best cruise tips that I can share is — to bring a formal dress or clothes and shoes to match of course.

 Like any other vacation, bringing your medicine is always a must.